 ---|---|

-Freedom of expression | Bertelsmann Stiftung Transformation Index |
+Freedom of expression | Bertelsmann Stiftung Bertelsmann Transformation Index |

-Free and independent media | Freedom House Freedom in the World |
+Are there free and independent media? | Freedom House Freedom in the World |

 Press Freedom Index | Reporters Without Borders World Press Freedom Index |